 While this is normal airflow coming up from your basement or crawlspace, it causes your heating system to work harder to pump out more heat, costing you more money.

-Floorboard gap repair falls into the category of fixes that are like throwing good money after bad.
-In many cases, you will spend countless hours on filling gaps, only to be dissatisfied with the results and contemplate laying a new solid hardwood or engineered wood floor.
+Few floorboard gap fixes are easy or attractive.
+Many floorboard gap repairs fall into the category of fixes that are like throwing good money after bad.
+In many cases, you might spend countless hours on filling gaps, only to be dissatisfied with the results and contemplate laying a new solid hardwood or engineered wood floor.

 This method involves using a table saw to rip strips out of spare floor boards you might luckily have laying around.
 If no matching floor boards are available, wood of the same species can be used.